haydn/geostrategic-w00/docs/content/overview.md

 +++

 World 00 is the first in the series of Geostrategic worlds.
-This world is intended to be a sandbox for developing the basic game engine and is likely to be superseded by World 01 fairly quickly.
+This world is intended to be a prototype for developing the basic game mechanics.

 World 00 has a simple 2D grid on which [units](@/units.md) are positioned.
 Some units are [autonomous units](@/units.md#autonomous-units) (which can be owned by